orangewise/markdeck/examples/features.md

 ## Thank You!

-Try SlideDown for your next presentation.
+Try MarkDeck for your next presentation.

 Press 'S' to see speaker notes throughout this deck.